 The first step is to meet with your prospective client to discuss what they have in mind for this event, what the purpose is, the number of guests, and what they hope to accomplish.
 In addition to date, time, and desired location, note any ideas regarding the theme, catering, overall aesthetics, colors, or ambiance discussed during this meeting.

 Getting Started on the Event Proposal

-The client will need to know – specifically – what services you will be providing for this event.
-A checklist with bullet points is a great way to show the different services that are included.
-This works well for smaller functions such as bridal showers or celebratory dinners and is easy for the client to see what you will do and any vendors you will use.
-For larger events that have multiple functions, such as a cocktail hour or luncheon, you may want to create sections for each aspect of the event and then list the services provided under each section.
+- List all services provided.
+This section is particularly important.
+The client needs to know specifically what services you will provide for this event.
+A checklist with bullet points clearly shows the different services that are included.
+This approach works well for smaller functions such as bridal showers or celebratory dinners and is easy for the client to see what you will do and any vendors you will use.
+For larger events with multiple functions, such as a cocktail hour or luncheon, you may want to create sections for each aspect of the event and then list the specific services provided for each one.

 - Show your previous work.
 If you have planned similar events in the past, include photos of these events to showcase your work.
 Visual representations can help the client see what you can do, and are a great assurance to you that your style matches their vision.
 Having things to compare against can really help streamline the event once it comes time to break ground.